Analyzing Your Own Cube Drafts

 When I first started collecting data on my Cube, I hoped to evaluate the strength of individual cards.
 In theory, strong cards lead to strong decks, so maybe looking at the cards in winning decks could identify the performers and the duds.
 The easiest approach is to look at card “win rates”.
 For example, if every deck that has Tinker in it wins every game it plays, then the “win rate” of Tinker is 100%.
 I analyzed the cards that cards that have been in more than 20 decks (272 cards).
 I’ve chosen some illuminating examples to show below, but you can view the full table here.

 You might notice that the individual card win rates do not have any associated uncertainties.
-This can make it difficult to interpret how confident we are in these win rates.
 When we calculate uncertainties, we make implicit assumptions about underlying properties of the data.
-For example, you may have seen standard deviation used to quantify uncertainty.
-This makes strong assumptions about how the data were generated (namely, that the data are from a normal distribution).
-Calculating uncertainty in traditional ways does not work well with these data.
-Simulation is a much better way to explore uncertainty in this case, but first let’s cover the most obvious thing about this analysis:
+We’ll explore how confident we can be in these results soon, but first let’s cover the most obvious thing about this analysis:

 Mind Twist and Mana Drain are probably the strongest cards in my Cube, yet their win rates pale in comparison to the mighty Jackal Pup.
 While I’m still a fan of Jackal Pup in cube, its win rate is so high because it goes in aggro decks, which dominate in my Cube.
 Jackal Pup even “outperforms” other strictly better aggro cards; like a bad poker player winning a few hands, this is because of noise.
 Ramp cards like Carnage Tyrant and Joraga Treespeaker similarly overperform because of the strength of the ramp archetype.
 Conversely, Vampiric Tutor and Toxic Deluge aren’t bad cards; they just see play in decks that do poorly in my Cube compared to aggro or ramp.